spcourse/transformation/health-code-violations-1/10 HealthCode.md

 ## Matching the inspections with reviews

-Next we'll get started with the harder part of combining this data: merging the inspection results into this same structure.
+Next, we'll get started with the harder part of combining this data: merging the inspection results into this same structure.
 Take a quick look at the file containing all the inspections, which you have already loaded at the start of this assignment.
 The most logical way to match these inspection results to the reviews is through using the name of the business, but since these names are written by different inspectors and reviewers, it might be hard to match them *exactly*.
-We could also include information like address to try and get a more accurate match, but the address information in the inspection file seem to be missing often, so that probably won't improve results.
+We could also include information like addresses to try and get a more accurate match, but the address information in the inspection file seem to be missing often, so that probably won't improve results.